PHILIPSBURG TOWN COUNCIL MEETING

 Councilman Lyons thanked Councilman Laigaie, Councilwoman Dell-Bishop, and Clerk Rachel Parret for all their work on they did to make Veterans Day a success.

 Mayor Reddish was happy with the turnout of Veterans Day.
 Mayor Reddish asked about the progress of the deer traps.
 Councilman Laigaie would like to have the traps made by the end of December.
 Councilman Laigaie also mentioned that he could call Helena PD to borrow one of their traps until the Towns are built.

 Public Comment on Matters within the Town Council’s Jurisdiction

-Councilman Lyons made the motion to adjourn at 9:21, Councilman Kuhl seconded the motion, and it was approved unanimously.
+Councilman Lyons made a motion to adjourn the meeting at 9:15 pm, Councilman Fujinami seconded the motion, and the motion passed unanimously.